muratk5n/thirdwave/en/README.md

 ---

-Japan was the ultimate "money guy".
+Japan has been the ultimate "money guy".
 They picked up the tab for the entire Iraq war effort (the first one).

 ---